Air Pollution and its Effect on Bodies of Water

 Several sources of air pollutants were assessed.
 These sources of air pollutants would result in either ambient or outdoor air pollution and household or indoor air pollution.
 Emissions from industrial activity, households, cars and trucks are complex mixtures of air pollutants, many of which are harmful to health.
 These constitute ambient or outdoor air pollution.
 Household or indoor air pollution may come from using kerosene, wood, coal, animal dung, charcoal, and crop wastes.

-This Sustainable Development Goal aims to ensure access to clean energy in homes.
+The SDG indicator 7.1.2 (Proportion of population with primary reliance on clean fuels and technologies for cooking), as a Sustainable Development Goal, aims to ensure access to clean energy in homes.
 This falls in line with the overall objective of SDG 7 which is to ensure access to affordable, reliable, sustainable and modern energy for all by 2030.
 This SDG falls under the Tier I classification as well.

 The proportion of the population that relies on clean fuels and technology is calculated as the number of people using clean fuels and technologies for cooking, heating, and lighting, divided by the total population that uses any other fuels and technologies for cooking, heating, or lighting.
 Finally, it is multiplied by 100 and expressed as a percentage.
 “Clean” fuels and technologies are named as such because their emission rate is low enough to meet the WHO’s guidelines.